felixhromadko/hetzner-k8s/README.md

 export KUBECONFIG=./kubeconfig
 export TALOSCONFIG=./talosconfig
 ```
 Then, give the cluster time to bootstrap.
 2-5 minutes, you can check the progress in the hetzner console.

 ```
 kubectl get nodes
 ```

+* Set IsBootstrapped = true
+* run `pulumi up` again